yuana1/oxide-auth/Migration.md

 This document is independent of the [release notes](Changes.md).

+# v0.5.0 [NEXT]

+The refresh token in `IssuedToken` is now optional.
+A new attribute for the token type of the access token has been added, its enum type has a `Default` implementation that generates the `Bearer` corresponding variant.

+The `Issuer::refresh` method no longer has a default implementation.
+To replicate the old behaviour, its body should simply consist of `Err(())`.

 ## v0.4.1

 The iron frontend has been reworked greatly.
 It no longer wraps endpoint